For most homeowners, electricity from a single battery will not fully power your whole home.

 Many U.S. homes have high energy consumption appliances (such as a dishwasher, dryer, A/C) that would require more electricity than is provided from one battery.

-When we install a battery, we will map your battery to your critical loads - your most needed lights and appliances.
+When we install a battery, we will map your battery to your critical loads - your most essential appliances.

 - During the day – any excess energy from your solar panels will be used to charge your battery.